Northeast Sector: Formally SDHSA (Stittsville and Dwyer Hill Snowmobile Association)

 General Stittsville/Munster/Ashton area snowmobiling email contact: email@example.com

 It is business as usual.
 We need crews to get out to address any problem areas, brush hanging limbs, remove numerous windfalls, install gates and start signage before the hunters make use of their land.
 As always, we would really appreciate a helping hand in these activities.
-Stittsville area has a yearly membership of well over 200 permits, yet the names you see below and at the page bottom perform 99% of the work to keep the system up and running, year after year.
+Stittsville area has a yearly membership of well over 200 permits, yet a handful of folks year after year perform 99% of the work to keep the system up and running.
 Please contact us via the email address above if you can help in any manner.

 Stittsville/Northeast Representatives for current season:

 The following individuals will play the roles below in upcoming season on behalf of the Stittsville area at monthly BEAST meetings.
-The SDHSA does not have official OFSC club status any longer, as we are one of four(Ashton north and south, Richmond and Stittsville) parts of the BEAST.
-There have been no significant changes from the past season.
+The SDHSA does not have official OFSC club status any longer, as we are one of four(Ashton north and south, Richmond and Stittsville) sectors of the BEAST.

 |Trail setup crew||Numerous volunteers|

 In the summer of 2008, the BEAST traded in the 1999 New Holland 8160 in partial exchange for two, low hour 2001 BR 180s from The Shop Industrial near Sudbury.
 Expect to see one of these BRs in the Stittsville, Munster and Almonte areas the majority of the time.
-The BEAST now has three BR 180s in the grooming fleet, along with a new, 2012 demo model 1200 GS from UTV Industries in Montreal, based in the SE(Richmond) BEAST sector for floating over swampland.
+The BEAST now has three BR 180s in the grooming fleet.

 A Trail Culvert Bridge Project:

 This project was completed in December 2008, and has undergone a few tweaks( 4 more larger culverts in the middle ) for 2010.
 Overall it worked great and kept the full A Trail in the BEAST domain groomed two to three times per week.
-The A trail moved away from this crossing in 2014 as winter wheat drive trail location.
+The A trail moved away from this crossing in 2014 as winter wheat drive trail location, but has since been back.

 For 2015, the winter wheat has moved the A trail back over the Jock river crossing from the 2008 project.

-For 2016 we are back to the Bleeks Rd crossing of the Jock.
-Some of the culverts have been re-deployed to the A trail on the route to Almonte.
+For 2016 we were back to the Bleeks Rd crossing of the Jock.
+Some of the culverts have been re-deployed to the A trail on the route to Almonte.. and so the churn continues.

-Hwy 7 Four-laning and Continuing Sled Trail Impacts:
+Hwy 7 Four-laning and various continuing Sled Trail Impacts:

-Open: The BEAST 201 Trail along side Hazeldean Road was shortened and re-routed, but did reopen for the 2007-2008 season and will remain open for the foreseeable future.
+Closed: The BEAST 201 Trail along side Hazeldean Road was shortened and re-routed, but did reopen for the 2007-2008 season.
+2018 update – 201 has been closed due to landowner activity.

 Closed in 2009: The old E103 (renamed 304 north in 2007) from TCT/Dwyer Hill Rd. to March Rd near Almonte is closed for good(and has been since 2009).
 There were a couple of factors behind this decision.